 When the American League expanded and the original Senators were allowed to move to Minneapolis-St. Paul for 1961, Washington was stuck with an expansion team.
 General Manager Ed Doherty and Mickey Vernon, who had been named field manager, chose to go mostly with veteran players in the expansion draft.

-Their strategy seemed to work well into mid-June.
+Their strategy seemed to work well into June.
 After beating the Orioles, 5-2, in Baltimore on June 15, the expansion Nats stood at a surprising 30-30, tied with the O’s, also 30-30, in fourth place.
-(The ’61 Nats actually were a game over .500 at 24-23 on June 2 before losing five in a row.)
+(Those ’61 Nats actually were a game over .500 at 24-23 on June 2 before losing five in a row.)

 Unfortunately, or perhaps predictably, the penchant for long losing streaks caught up with the Senators.
 Washington jumped out to a 6-0 lead the next night, June 16, in Boston before the Red Sox came roaring back to win 14-9.
 The Sox win, coincidentally, left Boston at 30-30.
 Saturday was more of the same.
 The Nats blew a 5-1 lead and lost 6-5.

 Still, the team was just two games below .500.
-The Sunday game, however, has to rank as the worst loss in the history of the expansion team, if not the worst ever for a Washington team, up to this past season.
+The Sunday game, however, has to rank as the worst loss in the history of the expansion team, if not the worst ever for a Washington team, through 2019.
 Leading 7-5 into the top of the 9th, Washington scored five times, aided by a Willie Tasby grand slam.
-Despite giving up five runs, Carl Mathias took the mound for the bottom of the 9th, three outs away from what would be his first Major League victory.
+Despite giving up five runs, Carl Mathias took the mound for the bottom of the ninth, three outs away from what he hoped would be his first major league victory.

-The inning began was a harmless groundout by Vic Wertz.
+The inning began with a harmless groundout by Vic Wertz.
 Don Buddin singled, but Billy Harrell, pinch-hitting for the pitcher, struck out.
-One out away from victory, the Nats led 12-5 with a runner on first.
+One out away from a win, the Nats led 12-5 with a runner on first.
 A single by Chuck Shilling sent Buddin to second.

 Washington’s third loss in a row would be followed by seven more.
 August featured a 14-game losing streak.
 Between Aug.
 18 and Sept.
 8, the ’61 Nats dropped 24 of 25 games.
 A loss to Kansas City on the final day of the season was the Senators’ 100th and left the team in a last-place tie with the A’s in the A.L. basement.